 See more Expert Answers

-- Position statement: Trampolines and trampoline safety.
-American Academy of Orthopaedic Surgeons. http://www.aaos.org/about/papers/position/1135.asp.
-Accessed April 4, 2014.
+- Trampolines and trampoline safety.
+American Academy of Orthopaedic Surgeons. https://www.aaos.org/about/bylaws-policies/statements--resolutions/position-statements/.
+Accessed Feb.
+12, 2020.

 - Kasmire KE, et al. Trampoline park and home trampoline injuries.
 Pediatrics.
 2016; doi:10.1542/peds.2016-1236.

 - Hadley-Miller N, et al. Trends in trampoline fractures: 2008-2017.
 Pediatrics.
 2020; doi:10.1542/peds.2019-0889.